 Laura Alicia: The house meetings continued for a third week, with Samuel Cain, Jairo Gracia (of the assembly here), and Timothy Woodford.
 Please pray for a family of five that showed interest.

-San Luis Río Colorado: Dan Harvey and Shad Sluiter are in the third week of gospel meetings.
+San Luis Río Colorado: Shad Sluiter and another brother are in the third week of gospel meetings.
 A few new contacts are coming.
 Children’s meetings are being held as well.

 Coscomatepec: John and Rebekah Nesbitt and local believers continue to visit this town about a two-hour drive inland from the Port of Veracruz.
 Prayer is appreciated for several contacts that are listening with interest.